About Tap Water

-From the statistics, we can see that there is a lack of understanding with how detrimental tap water can be to one’s health.
-It can also be seen that this ignorance does not escape and is even more evident in high income households.
+From the statistics, we can see that there is a lack of understanding of how detrimental tap water can be to one’s health.
+It can also be seen that this is a normal habit regardless of income level.

 A lot of people have the wrong belief that tap water is safe and clean.
 You only need to realize that the network of pipes span across a city and it only takes a simple leak, corrosion or damage to get the water contaminated.
 The water and sewer pipelines in America is 1.6 million miles.

 Even herbicides and pesticides can get into the water.
 Sinkholes and improper switching to a new water supply have also caused major contaminations.
 Moreover, millions of lead pipes are yet to be replaced.

 A national survey of lead service line occurrence published by the Journal of the American Water Works in 2016 stated that approximately 30% of the surveyed water systems have lead service lines and that there’s at least 6.1 million lead pipes across America.

 Some of these pipes are more than a century old.
 You can only imagine its contribution to the contamination of lead in the water.
 Can you still say that tap water is safe to drink?

 While it is common knowledge that tap water isn’t ideal for drinking, a lot of people still don’t know the gravity of the potential consequences of drinking tap water.
 To give you an idea, here’s just some of the contaminants that may be present in your water: